hackorlyf/Final-Project-CS50/README.md

 2} In Inspector of our particle system we changed Rate over time to 0 as we want our particles to be a single burst.
 Changed shape to sphere as we want paricles coming out from all direction and not just a cone and Thickness to 0, this will contribute in all particles spawning at the edge of our Fruit.

+3} Size over time graph changed to Linear with size going from 1 to 0 over time, this was done to give particles a feel of a Droplet.
+Render mode changed to Mesh of a sphere and set the material to be the same as of the fruit being sliced.

+4} Now go to each Fruit prefab and override the material in particle effect to the material of respective fruits Outside.

+5} All we need to do now is Create a reference of Particle system in our Fruit script and use Play() function in our Slice() function to show the particle effect when a Fruit is Sliced.

 ![] ()

+![] ()

 ## Update-8 Scoring/UI
+1} Create a Canvas(Raw Text) in our Hierarchy which is a UI component provided by Unity.
+Set Horizontal and Vertical overflow so that it balances it's textBox and we don't have to worry about size.

+2} Set the anchor to top left as this will be featuring our Score.
+Changed colour to a golden yellowish colour.

+3} We handle our scoring in a new script called GameManager.
+We call our IncreaseScore() function of our GameManager script from the Slice() function in our Fruit Script.
+Assign text in Canvas to our GameManager script in our Game Manager game object.

+![] ()

 ![] ()